Satyavrath/project-6-4/README.md

 ## Instructions
 ```
-npm install -g creat-react-app //This will install all dependencies into your local machine
+npm install -g create-react-app //This will install all dependencies into your local machine
 npm create-react-app react.hello //This will create a folder named react.hello and install all dependencies in the particular folder
 cd react.hello
 npm run start //To run the defaut react.js application locally in your browser